jakroth/VirusApp2020/README.md

 # VirusApp2020
+ Virus App that uses graphs to track virus spread.

- Virus App for Computer Programming 3 Exam
+ Written in Java for the Computer Programming 3 exam at Flinders University.